 - Network Type: the version of the 802.11 protocol to be used by this access point (either 802.11b/g or 802.11n).
 Note that not all WiFi cards support 802.11n.
 This will default to 802.11n if the card supports it, or will go to 802.11b/g otherwise. - Auto SSID: if enabled, the oMG will generate the SSID (Service Set Identifier) for the WLAN.
 This will be the ESN of the oMG for the primary BSSID (Basic Service Set Identifier) and the ESN followed by an underscore and a digit (i.e. ESN_2) for virtual BSSIDs (see below). - SSID: if Auto SSID is not enabled, the string in this field will be used as the SSID.
-The default value is the same as the value that would result from enabling Auto SSID. - Channel: the WiFi channel/frequency (i.e. centre frequency) within the spectrum to be used.
+The default value is the same as the value that would result from enabling Auto SSID. - Channel: the WiFi channel (i.e. centre frequency) within the spectrum to be used.
 This should be chosen with consideration given to other devices which may interfere with the channel (including other WiFi devices within the oMG). - Secondary Channel: a channel which is combined with the primary channel to provide a 40 MHz channel instead of a 20 MHz channel.
 The available options depend on the primary channel.
 For some primary channels, the secondary channel can only be below the primary; for others, it can only be above; for others it can be either.
-If set, the secondary channel's position will be relative to (i.e. below or above) the primary channel in the spectrum.
+If set, the secondary channel's position will be relative to (i.e. below or above) the primary channel in the spectrum. - Broadcast SSID: tells the WiFi device whether to broadcast its SSID.
+By default the SSID will be broadcast.